What to do after the change of the primary domain of your cPanel account

 Up-to-date information about the existing configuration of document roots can be checked using the cPanel >> Domains menu :

-Ensure the domain name has not been pointed to the hosting server.
+Ensure the domain name has been pointed to the hosting server.
 View the video for guidance: How to connect a domain name to your Shared Hosting.
 Also check out the illustrated guide.

 Files within the document root /home/cpuser/domain2.tld are not moved to /home/cpuser/public_html automatically during the primary domain change.
-Website-specific files need to be moved or copied manually.
-View these guides to complete the process: cPanel >> File Manager menu or FTP access to the hosting server.
+Website-specific files should be moved or copied manually.
+View these guides on how to complete the process: cPanel >> the File Manager menu or FTP access to the hosting server.

 URL references

-The redirect might have been retained within the configuration file /home/cpuser/public_html/.htaccess.
+The redirect might be retained in the configuration file /home/cpuser/public_html/.htaccess.
 The cPanel >> File Manager menu and its View/Edit feature will help you trace the redundant redirect setup and remove/disable it.

-Troubleshooting: non-WordPress Content Management System (CMS) or custom website framework keeps redirecting to the previous primary domain.
+Troubleshooting: the non-WordPress Content Management System (CMS) or custom website framework keeps redirecting to the previous primary domain.

-Each CMS has its own location for configuration files.
+Each CMS has its own location of configuration files.
 The following list of popular CMS platforms provides their locations.
 Ensure the configuration files match the database connection setup.
 If the CMS or framework of your website is not listed below, contact your site platform provider or refer to the software specifications.

 Content Management System (CMS)